aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAwsSecretsManagerPlugin2.md

 ## Why Use `awsSecretsManager2`?

 The original `awsSecretsManager` plugin blocks connection requests when cached credentials have expired, waiting for a synchronous fetch from AWS Secrets Manager before proceeding.
 This can cause:
-- **Connection latency spikes** during credential rotation when the cache expires.
+- **Connection latency spikes** during credential refresh when the cache expires.
 - **Complete connection failures** if AWS Secrets Manager is temporarily unreachable.

 The `awsSecretsManager2` plugin addresses both issues: